 When travelling across countries in the Balkans, it is worth considering taking a private shuttle bus which can be slightly more expensive than a public bus, but often have fewer hassles as they drop you off door-to-door and have fewer people that need to get across the border.

 Accommodation in the Balkans, especially in the bigger cities, is rampant.
-We stayed mostly in hostels and, occasionally, a budget hotel.
+In 2016, we stayed mostly in hostels and, occasionally, a budget hotel.
 There are a myriad of Balkan hostels (these are some of our favourites!) to choose from and they’re especially great if you’re travelling solo or on a tight budget.

 If you’re planning on staying at hostels in several countries, you can save some money by staying loyal to one of the hostel groups such as the Balkan Backpacker or Balkans Best Hostels, who offer discounts if you stay at several of their hostels.